anoved/Eclipse-Online-Recipe/Readme.md

 1. Select *Schedule news download* from the *Fetch news* menu.
 2. Select *Eclipse Online* from the *Custom* recipe category.
 3. Check *Schedule for download*.
 I recommend selecting *Days of month* and entering *1* in the *Days of the month* field, as pictured below.
 Click *Save*.
-Together with the default 32-day download window mentioned above, this will result in "monthly issues" of Eclipse Online.
+Together with the default `oldest_article` interval mentioned above, this will result in "monthly issues" of Eclipse Online.
 (Alternatively, you can just click *Download now* to retrieve copies manually.)

 [![Eclipse Online recipe schedule setup screenshot](https://raw.github.com/anoved/Eclipse-Online-Recipe/master/Screenshots/CalibreSchedule.png)](https://github.com/anoved/Eclipse-Online-Recipe/blob/master/Screenshots/CalibreSchedule.png)